aptima-ai/aptima_framework/docs/ten_framework/api/interface.md

   {% endcode %}

-The TEN framework processes this interface by integrating its definitions into the extension’s manifest under the `api` field.
+The APTIMA framework processes this interface by integrating its definitions into the extension’s manifest under the `api` field.
 For instance, commands defined in `interface_in` are integrated into `cmd_in`, and those in `interface_out` are integrated into `cmd_out`.

 ## Specifying Interface Content